Atticweb/crossfader/README.md

 # Crossfader

+I made this plugin because i needed it for a project i'm currently working on.

 This plugin is made with jQuery and Froogaloop.
 The fadeTo function is almost the same as the seekTo function from Froogaloop.
 It uses a second instance of the video to fade to another time in the video.

 It's currently in beta, so dont expect too much.

+_! when using this plugin, you can't use the standard vimeo controls anymore._

 ## Demo